TestTestBaPy/BaPy_escaperoom/README.md

 CONTENTS OF THIS FILE
 ---------------------

- * Requirements
+ - Requirements
- * Game structure
+ - How to play the game
- * How to play the game
+ - Game structure and solutions
- * The starting screen
+    - The starting screen
- * The big descision
+    - The big descision
- * Rooms in door 1
+    - Rooms behind door 1
- * Rooms in door 2
+    - Rooms behind door 2
- * Rooms in door 3
+    - Rooms behind door 3
- * The story
+ - The story
- * Solutions
+ - Sources

 REQUIREMENTS
 ---------------------